Enduro Professional Water-Based Conversion Varnish

-Water-based conversion Varnish is a clear drying, two-component, post-catalyzed urethane topcoat for use when ultimate durability is necessary.
-Use this wood finish for high-use projects that receive a lot of wear, such as bars, commercial tabletops, bathroom vanities, around dishwashers, kitchen cupboards or high-moisture areas.
-Spray tip recommendations.
-Download Professional Water Based Product catalog here.
+Water-based Conversion Varnish is a clear drying, two-component, post-catalyzed urethane topcoat for professional, industrial and OEM use when high durability is needed.
+Use this wood finish for high-use projects that receive more use, such as bars, commercial tabletops, bathroom vanities, around dishwashers, kitchen cabinets or high-moisture areas.
+Learn more about General Finishes' entire paint system of clear and pigmented primers, acrylic and polyurethane clears, pigmented topcoats and water-based stains here: 4 Reasons to Switch to Water-Based Finishes.
+Spray tip recommendations here.
+Made in the U.S.A. by General Finishes.

 General Finishes Conversion Varnish is a clear drying, post-catalyzed, high-solids, two-component urethane formulated for ultimate durability and chemical resistance, and requires General Finishes NCO Catalyst.
 READ PROTECTION INSTRUCTIONS IN WARNINGS SECTION BELOW BEFORE USE.